aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/open-files/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 The following example shows how to read a large Microsoft Excel file in optimized mode.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-OptimizingMemoryUsageWhileWorkingWithBigFilesHavingLargeDatasets.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-OptimizingMemoryUsageWhileWorkingWithBigFilesHavingLargeDatasets.go" >}}
 ### **Writing Large Excel Files**

 The following example shows how to write a large dataset to a worksheet in an optimized mode.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-OptimizingMemoryUsageWhileWorkingWithBigFilesHavingLargeDatasets-1.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-OptimizingMemoryUsageWhileWorkingWithBigFilesHavingLargeDatasets-1.go" >}}
 ## **Caution**

 The default option, [**MemorySetting.Normal**](https://reference.aspose.com/cells/go-cpp/memorysetting/) is applied for all versions.
 For some situations, such as building a workbook with a large data set for cells, the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/go-cpp/memorysetting/) option may optimize the memory use and decrease the memory cost for the application.
 However, this option may degrade performance in some special cases such as follow.